List of Wentworth characters: Drago

 Zara "Drago" Dragovich (Natalia Novikova) (season 6) is Marie Winter's business associate and right-hand woman.
 After Rita gives information on a deal Marie is doing, she and others are arrested for sex trafficking.
 She distrusts Rita, despite Marie's skepticism, and tries to prove her a rat.
 Eventually she finds out that Ruby killed Marie's son, and tries to kill her in the fight club, where Rita kills her to protect Ruby.

 Cherry Li

 Cherry Li (Sun Park) (season 6) is a member of Vicky Kosta's gang.
+She and Kosta, along with Ruby, Spike Baxter and Sharon Gilmour are transferred to H block at the beginning of season 6.
 She once worked as a prostitute at a brothel owned by Marie, which she was fired from after being scarred.
 She tries to kill Marie for this after her arrest, only to be stopped by Rita.
 Later she defeats Boomer in the fight club.
 After Drago suspects Rita of being the rat, the police plant evidence suggesting Cherry is the rat, and Drago attacks her, turning her into a quadriplegic.
 Boomer is initially blamed for this due to the fight club, but Rita later tells the police the truth.

+Spike Baxter

+Spike Baxter (Kate Elliot) (season 6) is a violent inmate originally from J block, who is in a relationship with Sharon Gilmour.
+She and her girlfriend, along with Ruby, Kosta and Cherry Li, are transferred to H block at the beginning of season 6.
+She is possessive of her girlfriend.
+After Sonia kills Sharon, mistaking her for Liz, she frames Spike by planting the murder weapon in her cell.
+Liz later tells Spike what Sonia did.
+After Spike is released from solitary, she attacks Sonia, but is stopped and transferred back to J block.

+Sharon Gilmour

+Sharon Gilmour (Catherine Larcey) (season 6) is Spike Baxter's girlfriend.
+She and Spike, along with Ruby, Kosta and Cherry Li, are transferred to H block at the beginning of season 6.
+Spike is possessive of her.
+Sonia later kills her, mistaking her for Liz, and frames Spike.
+Liz tells Spike, and later tricks Sonia into confessing to the murder while being recorded.

+Taylah Bullock

+Taylah Bullock (Marny Kennedy) (season 6) is a young inmate used by Marie to bring heroin into the prison.
+Kaz stops her and gets her sent to the infirmary, later intimidating her into revealing where the rest of it is.